 The STS Expert Consensus Statement in Resuscitation After Cardiac Surgery now endorses the EACTS protocol, advocating that an emergency resternotomy be performed within 5 minutes if standard resuscitation strategies are unsuccessful.
 Training in this important new protocol is now widely available across the US.
 CSU-ALS North America (CSU-ALS.org) is a multidisciplinary organization of nurses, NP’s, PA’s, and surgeons that will lead this training in North America.
 If you would like more information, please fill in the contact form below or visit the USA website.

 You can now do the full CALS course online and receive certification.
 Simply go to this website to learn more and take the course

-The Following Centres currently offer courses
+The Following Centres currently offer courses in the UK

-Harefield Hospital, UK
+Freeman Hospital, Newcastle, UK